 With so much to see in Hanoi, we start early for our exploration of historic cultural sites.
 We begin at the Presidential Palace where Ho Chi Minh lived and worked from 1954 to 1969.
 Originally the home of the Governor General of Indochina, the immaculate grounds became the center of revolutionary activity once North Vietnam achieved independence in 1954.
 Ho Chi Minh opted not to move into the palace at that time, believing it belonged to the North Vietnamese people, and instead lived in the neighboring “House on Stilts.”
 Here the revered Uncle Ho worked amidst the gardens, mango alley, and the carp-filled pond.
 The whole structure has been preserved in perfect condition, a tribute to the well-loved leader.

 Next we visit the One Pillar Pagoda, built after King Ly Thai To’s vision of a bodhisattva sitting on a lotus in 1049.
 The lotus-shaped temple sits atop a pillar jutting out of a lily pond.
-Soon after the temple was built, the King’s wife gave him a son, and today childless couples still visit the pagoda to make prayer offerings.
+Soon after the temple was built, the King’s wife gave birth to a son, and today childless couples still visit the pagoda to make prayer offerings.

 The Temple of Literature is perhaps Hanoi’s best-preserved ancient site.
 Also built in the 11th century, Van Mieu, as it is known in Vietnamese, served as the national university for 700 years.